fjvallarino/monomer/tasks.md

     - SDL does not send resize until operation has finished, making content look ugly because it's not updated
     - Check SDL_SetEventFilter trick instead of normal polling (https://wiki.libsdl.org/SDL_SetEventFilter)
   - SDL supports Drag and Drop integration with OS
-  - Check if using [lifted-async](https://github.com/maoe/lifted-async) is worth it
-  - Use weight to control allocations (check if applicable)
   - Does it make sense to handle offset
     - It would avoid resizing on scroll
     - We need transform stack on Renderer (also rotate?)